go-kod/kod/README.md

 ### Logging

-Kod provides a logging API, kod.L.
+Kod provides a logging API, `kod.L`.
 Kod also integrates the logs into the environment where your application is deployed.

 Use the Logger method of a component implementation to get a logger scoped to the component.
 For example: